Access to Disinfecting, Sanitizing and Cleaning Supplies

 - Improve central air and other HVAC filtration to MERV-13 (ASHRAE 2017b) or the highest level achievable.
 As per ASHRAE, “the use of highly efficient particle filtration in centralized HVAC systems reduces the airborne load of infectious particles (Azimi and Stephens 2013).”
 This strategy reduces the transport of infectious agents from one area to another when these areas share the same central HVAC system through a supply of recirculated air.
 Facilities has ensured that filtration within each building is at the highest level that the system can accommodate.

 - Keep systems running longer hours (24/7, if possible).
-Facilities will continue to operate central HVAC systems 24/7 to optimize the number of air changes in all occupied buildings.
+Facilities will continue to operate central HVAC systems as continuously as possible to optimize the number of air changes in all occupied buildings.

 - Maintain temperature and humidity as applicable to the infectious aerosol of concern.
 Temperature will be maintained to keep humidity between 40% -60%.
 As per ASHRAE, “scientific literature generally reflects the most unfavorable survival for microorganisms when the RH is between 40% and 60%.”

-- Bypass energy recovery ventilation systems that leak potentially contaminated exhaust air back into the outdoor air supply.
+- Bypass energy recovery ventilation systems that leak potentially contaminated exhaust air back into the building fresh air supply.
 Facilities will bypass energy recovery ventilation systems as recommended and where applicable.

-As part of a comprehensive plan to provide increased safety, reduce exposure and integrate sustainability into all aspects of the college’s operations, the college will be centralizing its garbage and recycling efforts starting this fall.
+As part of a comprehensive plan to provide increased safety, reduce exposure and integrate sustainability into all aspects of the college’s operations, the college has centralized its garbage and recycling efforts.
 Rather than have Facilities staff enter individual offices, desk areas or cubicles, faculty and staff will need to dispose of recycling and garbage at specifically marked containers in designated common areas of each building.

-There are several benefits to consolidating waste/recycling with safety an reducing potential exposure being the college’s number one priority.
-Reducing traffic to individual offices reduces the risk of exposure to COVID-19.
+There are several health and safety benefits to consolidating waste/recycling.
+Directly, reducing traffic to individual offices reduces the risk of exposure to COVID-19.
 Additionally, the time saved from not emptying individual containers in every office also allows the Custodial department more time to focus on disinfecting high touch areas within your building throughout the day.
 From a sustainability perspective, centralized waste stations have proven to reduce overall waste while increasing recycling and diversion.
 This initiative will also directly reduce the college’s plastic use as we eliminate the need for excess bin liners, and the savings will provide additional cleaning resources for the college.
 Beyond the environmental advantage, there are added wellness benefits of increased movement throughout the day and increased emotional well-being by contributing toward our sustainability goals.

 Contractors and Campus Projects

-For additional resources, please refer to the Purchase College Office of Environmental Health and Safety webpage, which includes topics such as:
+For additional resources, please refer to the Purchase College Office of Environmental Health and Safety webpage.